 - Quick results

-If you opt for PRK Surgery, you can expect a longer recovery time as the whole corneal surface is removed.
+If you opt for PRK Surgery, you can expect a longer recovery as the corneal surface is removed.
 Expect recovery to be around 30 days, and you might experience some pain or discomfort.

-Some people prefer this procedure as the results tend to last longer and you don’t have a flap on your cornea.
+Some people prefer this procedure as the results tend to last longer, and you don’t have a flap on your cornea.